flutter/website/src/docs/codelabs/implicit-animations.md

 ## What are implicit animations?

-With Flutter's animation library, you can create motion and visual effects for widgets in your UI.
-One part of the library is a collection of widgets that manage animations for you – these widgets are collectively referred to as _implicit animations_, or _implicitly animated widgets_, deriving their name from the [ImplicitlyAnimatedWidget] class that they implement.
-Implicit animations trade control for convenience: they implement animation effects so that you don't have to.
+With Flutter's animation library, you can add motion and create visual effects for the widgets in your UI.
+One part of the library is a collection of widgets that manage animations for you.
+These widgets are collectively referred to as _implicit animations_, or _implicitly animated widgets_, deriving their name from the [ImplicitlyAnimatedWidget] class that they implement.
+Implicit animations trade control for convenience – they manage animation effects so that you don't have to.

-### Example: AnimatedOpacity
+## Example: AnimatedOpacity

 The following example demonstrates how to add a fade-in effect to existing UI using an implicitly animated widget called [AnimatedOpacity]. **The example begins